Water – Ingredients

 A wastewater treatment plant at SPI Pharma's manufacturing site in Lewes, Delaware, United States A wastewater treatment plant at SPI Pharma's manufacturing site in Lewes, Delaware, United States

-Our Ingredients businesses aim to minimise their impact on local water resources, communities and biodiversity, by using water efficiently and returning it safely to the environment after use.
+Our Ingredients businesses aim to minimise their impact on local water resources, communities and biodiversity by working to use water more efficiently and return it safely to the environment after use.

-Water abstracted across the Ingredients segment decreased by 8% in 2024, reducing from 17 million m3 in 2023, to 16 million m3.
-Of the amount abstracted in the year, 80% is attributed to AB Mauri which continues to reduce its need for water through targeted water management initiatives.
+In 2025, Ingredients businesses abstracted 15.5 million m3, a 1% reduction compared to 2024.
+Of this, 76% is attributed to AB Mauri which continues to reduce its need for water through targeted water management initiatives.

 AB Mauri

-AB Mauri’s total water abstraction in 2024 was 13 million m3.
-AB Mauri's water strategy focuses on reducing water use and reusing where possible, and recycling after treatment where feasible.
-The business assesses water risks affecting each site and ensures that any water returned to the environment is managed as safely as possible.
+AB Mauri’s total water abstraction in its operations in 2025 was 12 million m3, a reduction of 6% from the previous year.
+Its water strategy focuses on reducing water use and reusing water where possible, and recycling after treatment where feasible.
+Each site assesses local water risks to help ensure that any water returned to the environment is managed as safely as possible.

-To support this strategy, the division has built significant in-house capabilities in water usage and wastewater management formalised into guidance documents, reporting tools, procedures and standards that facilitate the management of all water-related matters.
+To support this strategy, AB Mauri has developed strong in-house capabilities in water usage and wastewater management, formalised through guidance documents, reporting tools, procedures and standards.
 A Global Water Champion works with a group of regional water leads to implement this strategy.

-Since 2010, AB Mauri has invested $120m in wastewater treatment.
-Many of its production facilities have complex on-site effluent treatment plants that include biological processes, evaporators and reverse osmosis membrane systems that can produce reusable water and useful co-products.
-The selection of technologies addresses the local aquatic sensitivities and water quality objectives.
-At a minimum, sites design their treatment systems so as not to disrupt any downstream municipal processes.
+Since 2010, AB Mauri has invested $150m in improving its wastewater treatment facilities.
+Production facilities in several locations have complex on-site effluent treatment plants that include biological processes, evaporators and/or reverse osmosis membrane systems that can produce reusable water and useful co-products.
+A selection of technologies addresses the local aquatic sensitivities and water quality objectives.
+At a minimum, sites design their treatment systems to comply with applicable permits and also not disrupt any downstream municipal processes.

-The division is also focused on reducing its water intensity ratio (the quantity of water consumed per tonne of product, excluding by-products) over time.
-Initiatives include large, capital-intensive projects such as the installation of new cooling towers in the Tucuman yeast factory (see the case study below).
+The division is also focused on reducing its water intensity ratio (the quantity of water consumed per tonne of product, excluding by-products).
+In 2025, production volumes increased while water use decreased.
+Initiatives include large, capital-intensive projects such as the installation of new cooling towers in the Tucuman yeast factory in Argentina completed in March 2025, which reduced its total water abstraction by 31%, and smaller initiatives like reusing wash water at the Bandirma site in Türkiye.
+Since 2018, AB Mauri has reduced its water use intensity by over 28%.

 ABFI